Code-Institute-Submissions/plexoio-py/docs/features/actual-features/actual_features.md

     ![Service Cards & See More](../../assets/img/service_instances.png)

     ### Footer
-    Contains essential links, platform information, and other resources for users to navigate and understand the platform better.
+    Contains essential links, platform information, newsletter signup, and other resources for users to navigate and understand the platform better.

     ![Footer](../../assets/img/footer.png)